 - Try chewing sugarless gum or sucking on sugarless candy.

-- Try to avoid over-the-counter antihistamines or decongestants, which can dry out your mouth.
+- Try to avoid OTC antihistamines or decongestants, which can dry out your mouth.

-Any medical treatments depend on the underlying cause of the dry mouth, so treatment for nighttime dry mouth can vary from person to person.
+The medical treatments you take will depend on the underlying cause of the dry mouth, so treatment will vary from person to person.

-If your dry mouth at night is due to medications you are taking, and home remedies aren’t helping, your doctor might want to switch your medications or adjust dosage.
+If your dry mouth at night is caused by medications, and home remedies aren’t helping, a doctor might want to switch your medications or adjust the dosage.

-If your dry mouth is due to a nasal problem like a severely deviated septum that causes you to sleep with your mouth open in order to breathe, your doctor might suggest surgery.
-A septoplasty is a commonly performed procedure to correct a deviated septum.
-Symptoms related to nasal obstruction from the deviated septum typically resolve afterward.
+If your dry mouth is due to a nasal problem such as a severely deviated septum that causes you to sleep with your mouth open in order to breathe, the doctor might suggest surgery.